ayub-macalim/grad_academy_debug_app_lucy_ayub_saif/README.md

 # Grad Academy Debugging App

 This is the base Graduate Academy debugging app (no errors - at least, not intentional).
-The following is a setup guide for new starters.
+The following is a setup guide for new starters...

 ## Contents
 - Setup 💻